dohonglong/detective-conan-movie/README.md

 ### Why isn't the frontend connecting to the backend?

-- Check if the backend is running on the correct port `http://localhost:5000` and that API endpoints are configured properly.
+- Check if the backend is running on the correct port (`http://localhost:5000`) and that API endpoints are configured properly.

+## Support

+If you encounter any issues, feel free to contact me at [dohonglong1998@gmail.com].